dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 <img src='/images/tl_nlp/gpt_2_summary.png' width="70%"/>
 </p>

 - **Machine Translation** : Using conditional probability of target language, translation is obtained.
-For e.g. for translating English to Chinese P(? | I like green apples. = 我喜欢绿苹果。 A cat meows at him. = 一只猫对他喵。It is raining cats and dogs. =") will give the translation of "It is raining cats and dogs." in Chinese.
+For e.g. for translating English to Chinese $$P(? \mid I like green apples. = 我喜欢绿苹果。 A cat meows at him. = 一只猫对他喵。It is raining cats and dogs. =")$$ will give the translation of "It is raining cats and dogs." in Chinese.

 <p align="center">